IxraPlayer/Ardas-Sculks/CONTRIBUTING.md

 You are **NOT** allowed to re-upload the entire mod or a slightly modified version of it as a standalone project without following the porting rules below.

 ## Contributions & Pull Requests
-I do **NOT** accept direct Pull Requests or code merges into this main repository.
-This is to ensure the security and integrity of the original source code.
-All official updates for this main branch will be handled exclusively by me.
+I am highly selective regarding direct Pull Requests or code merges into this main repository.
+Only contributions that meet the highest standards of quality, security, and integrity will be considered for review.
+This ensures the original source code remains stable, and all final merges are handled exclusively by me to maintain the project's excellence.

 ## Versions, Ports, and Loaders
 If you wish to port this mod to a different Minecraft version (e.g., 1.21.8+), a different Mod Loader (e.g., Fabric, Quilt), or a different platform: